This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

 The food and beverage franchise market in Taiwan is highly saturated and extremely competitive.
-Fierce local competition and the dominance of well-known brands make it difficult for new foreign firms to enter the market unless the brand is very well-positioned.
+Fierce local competition and the established presence of well-known international brands make it difficult for foreign firms with limited brand recognition in Taiwan to enter the market unless the brand is well-positioned.
 Taiwan’s consumers enjoy a moderately high standard of living and pay close attention to famous or high-end brand names, as well as exciting new products coming into the market.
-Consumers often line up for hours to attend the grand opening of internationally recognized franchises that are new to Taiwan.
+Consumers often line up for hours to attend the grand openings or pop-up stores of internationally recognized franchises that are new to Taiwan.
 Another challenge is high real estate prices, particularly in Taipei, which can cause difficulties when negotiating reasonable rent and lease terms with local landlords.

-Taiwan authorities’ Fair Trade Commission reported that an increasing number of franchisors moved to various digital channels to recruit franchisees.
+Taiwan authorities’ Fair-Trade Commission reported that an increasing number of franchisors have started recruiting franchisees through messenger platforms.
 The channels are not only limited to company websites and mobile apps, but also include online franchise matchmaking platforms, Facebook pages, and LINE* Biz- Solutions.
-Besides broadening the franchisee network, franchisors also started to work with food delivery service providers such as Uber Eats and Foodpanda to generate more revenue.

 *LINE is the most-used mobile instant messaging app in Taiwan.